 Food and drinks

-You can expect a tasty bite to eat on VietJet Air and the food onboard is really inexpensive for those who don’t receive it free with their purchased fares.
-I always lean towards something local, like savory sticky rice, Vietnamese steamed cake with pork floss, cudweed cake with Vietnamese pork sausage, pho – which you’ll find labeled as “Special Vietnamese beef noodle soup” – or banh mi, translated as “Vietnamese traditional bread.”
+You can expect a tasty and inexpensive bite to eat on VietJet Air.
+I always lean towards something local, like savory sticky rice, Vietnamese steamed cake with pork floss, pho (labeled as “Special Vietnamese beef noodle soup”) or banh mi (translated as “Vietnamese traditional bread”).

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.